 What does an attorney ad litem do in Texas?

 Along with giving legal guidance to the child (and both of the child’s parents), the attorney ad litem’s duties also include providing undivided loyalty, confidentiality and competent representation.
 Like the amicus attorney, the attorney ad litem gathers information through home visits, interviews and insight gathered at hearings and mediation.
+The attorney-client relationship between the attorney ad litem in Texas and the child is important, as it allows the attorney to better understand and advocate for the child’s interests.

 (Both attorneys ad litem and amicus attorneys can request or subpoena information that sheds light on the child’s circumstances, like school and medical records.)

 The big difference is that the ad litem DOES advocate for the child and the child’s wishes, provided those wishes are in the best interest of that child.
-For example, an amicus might find that dad’s house is not the perfect environment for the child.
-Perhaps the child has to share a room with a stepsibling and there’s no yard outside to play in, while he gets his own room and a huge yard at mom’s house.
+For example, an amicus attorney Texas might find that dad’s house is not the perfect environment for the child.
+Perhaps the child has to share a room with a stepsibling, and there’s no yard outside to play in, while he gets his own room and a huge yard at mom’s house.

 Read about how a child’s preference is handled during custody disputes here.

-Parents typically pay the attorney’s fees.
-Unless you’re indigent, you and the other parent will be responsible for paying for the amicus or ad litem’s fees—and they bill based on their hourly rate, which is expensive.
+Similar to an amicus attorney, the parents are responsible for an attorney ad litem in Texas Unless you’re indigent, you and the other parent will be responsible for paying for the amicus or ad litem’s fees—and they bill based on their hourly rate, which is expensive.
 The fees may be split equally or the parent with more financial means may be required to pitch in more.

 Need an experienced child custody attorney in Tarrant County?